 Research clearly shows that environmental, general health and lifestyle factors can have a significant impact on your fertility, your pregnancy and the health of your unborn child.
 Every parent wants to give their children the best start in life, which is why pre-conception care is the best place to start when you are thinking about starting a family, because it is truly preventative healthcare at its best.

-Our natural fertility specialists believe that healthy people make healthy babies, because the DNA and the health of yours and your partner’s egg and sperm form the building blocks of your baby’s health.
+Our natural fertility practitioners believe that healthy people make healthy babies, because the DNA and the health of yours and your partner’s egg and sperm form the building blocks of your baby’s health.
 Your eggs and sperm are particularly vulnerable to the effects of toxins, nutritional deficiencies and stress in the 3-4 months prior to conception, which is why pre-conception care involves an overall health assessment of yours and your partner’s health prior to conception, to identify and address any general health, reproductive, lifestyle, toxicity and environmental issues that may affect your fertility and/or the health of your future baby.

 Pre-conception care allows you to be proactive and to positively influence the health of your eggs and sperm by detoxifying, taking fertility-enhancing nutrients and making specific dietary and lifestyle changes prior to starting to try to conceive.

 Pre-conception care can help you to be in the best health possible, to help you to make the healthiest baby possible.

 Scientific research supports pre-conception care for both partners prior to conception.
 Pre-conception care is appropriate for prospective parents of all ages, stages of life and states of health, including:

 - Healthy, fertile couples who want to give their baby the best possible start to life

 - Couples who have infertility problems, including “unexplained infertility”, problems with sperm count, sperm motility and high DNA fragmentation; as well as females with ovulation problems, cycle irregularities or length issues, endometriosis, PCOS and other hormonal problems.